hyperledger/iroha-2-docs/src/guide/javascript.md

 Here we see how similar the JavaScript code is to the Rust counterpart.
-It should be emphasised that the JavaScript library is a thin wrapper: It doesn’t provide any special builder structures, meaning you have to work with bare-bones compiled Data Model structures and define all internal fields explicitly.
+It should be emphasised that the JavaScript library is a thin wrapper: It doesn't provide any special builder structures, meaning you have to work with bare-bones compiled Data Model structures and define all internal fields explicitly.

 Doubly so, since JavaScript employs many implicit conversions, we highly recommend that you employ TypeScript.
-This makes many errors far easier to debug, but unfortunately results in more boilerplate.
+This makes many errors far easier to debug, but, unfortunately, results in more boilerplates.

-Let’s register a new domain with the name `looking_glass` our current
+Let's register a new domain named `looking_glass` using our current account, _alice@wondeland_.
-account: _alice@wondeland_.

 First, we need to import necessary models and a pre-configured client
 instance: